Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Probiotics, especially Lactobacillus species, help maintain a balanced and resilient vaginal flora — a key defense against Candida.
 This balance supports long-term vaginal health and may reduce the risk of recurrence after an infection.
 Still, it’s important to understand that probiotics cannot treat an active yeast infection on their own.
 They work best as an addition to standard care, not as a standalone cure.

 Research supports this supportive role.
-Clinical studies show that probiotics may improve short-term results when used with antifungal medications for vulvovaginal candidiasis, leading to higher cure rates and fewer relapses within the first month.
+Clinical studies show that probiotics may improve short-term outcomes when used alongside antifungal medications for vulvovaginal candidiasis, leading to higher cure rates and fewer relapses in the first month.
 However, evidence for long-term beneficial effects remains limited and inconsistent.
 Some trials report symptom improvement and reduced recurrence with probiotic–antifungal combination therapy, while others show little added effect.

 One major caveat is that not all probiotics are created equal.
 Different studies use different strains, doses, and delivery methods, which makes results difficult to compare.
 For example, Lactobacillus rhamnosus GR-1 and Lactobacillus reuteri RC-14 have shown promise in several studies, while others may not have the same impact.
 The specific strain matters — and choosing one backed by clinical evidence is key.

-The good news is that probiotics are generally safe, well-tolerated, and may help restore microbial balance after antifungal or antibiotic use.
-They can support immune health and reduce the chances of Candida taking over again.
+The good news is that probiotics are generally safe and well-tolerated, and they may help restore microbial balance after antifungal or antibiotic use.
+They can support immune health and reduce the risk of Candida overgrowth again.
 But high-quality research is still needed to identify the best strains, doses, and regimens.

 Long story short: probiotics can help strengthen and maintain a healthy vaginal microbiome, but they appear to work better as adjuncts rather than stand-alone cures, and the type of probiotic strain, dose, and context (e.g., along with antifungals) likely matter.